metricshilab/manual/LyX-LaTeX.md

 #### Applications within a distribution

-Here are the main programs you expect to find in any (La)TeX distribution:
+Here are the main programs we expect to find in any (La)TeX distribution:

 -  *tex*: the simplest compiler: generates DVI from TeX source
 -  *pdftex*: generates PDF from TeX source